 The location of a damaged disc can often be determined based on the area of the symptoms of pain and discomfort.
 Disc extrusion is not necessarily painful and symptoms are often the result of compression or irritation of the spinal cord or a nerve root.
 This means the symptoms that travel along that nerve pathway can help a physician locate the source of the condition.
 Here are some examples of where symptoms can be experienced by an extruded disc at different levels of the spine:

 - Cervical spine — affects the neck, shoulder, arms and hands

-- Thoracic spine – abdomen, chest, internal organs
+- Thoracic spine — affects the abdomen, chest and middle back

-- Lumbar spine – lower back, hips, buttocks, thighs, legs, knees, feet, toes
+- Lumbar spine — affects lower back, hips, buttocks, thighs, legs, knees, feet and toes

 Typical symptoms include localized pain, shooting pains, tingling in the extremities, muscle weakness, cramping and spasms.

 Upon diagnosing most types of disc extrusion, doctors will first recommend a series of conservative treatments to relieve pain and improve spinal mobility while the progress of the condition is monitored.
 Medication, hot and/or cold therapy, physical therapy and rest all may be recommended depending on the specific diagnosis.

 If a full course of conservative treatments have not been effective and you are considering surgery, contact Laser Spine Institute.
 We can help you learn about the benefits of our minimally invasive outpatient spine surgery as an alternative to traditional open neck or back procedures.
 Our board-certified surgeons+ perform minimally invasive decompression and minimally invasive stabilization procedures that take a muscle-sparing approach and can be performed with a small incision.